 If you look carefully on either side of the trem stud bushings, you can see the lines outlining the remade upper surface.
 Even though I knew that the pickguard would hide the repair, I tried very hard to keep grain pattern and color consistent with the original body's JUST IN CASE.

 Dan asked for a monogram in the headstock that would reflect his brother's initial role in the guitar's creation.
 We agreed that a simple green abalone BDP would show on the maple and do the job.
+Dan also requested a change to a black pickguard.

-With the new pick guard the BDP became more sophisticated, and the walnut can really show off!
+With the new black pick guard the BDP became more sophisticated, and the walnut can really show off!